nickjan/Verify_Email/README.md

 # Verify_Email
-This script uses python2 that shows whether the given mail address is valid or Not.
+Verify_Email is a python script designed to check whether the given e-mail address is valid or not

+#Installation

+#Recommended Python Version

+#Version